tryfabric/notion-github-action/README.md

 6. Add the Database's ID as a repository secret for your GitHub repository.
 Set the `Name` to `NOTION_DATABASE` and the `Value` to the id of your Database.

-## Use the Action

-In your GitHub repository, create a GitHub workflow to use this Action in.
+7. In your GitHub repository, create a GitHub workflow file at the path `.github/workflows/issues-notion-sync.yml`.

-The workflow should run on the following issue event types: `opened, edited, labeled, unlabeled, assigned, unassigned, milestoned, demilestoned, reopened, closed`.

-Create a file in your repository called `.github/workflows/issues-notion-sync.yml`.
 ```yaml
 on:
   issues: